tonethar/IGME-330-Master/notes/hash-as-key.md

      ... and so on
 ```

-- If your web service has an attribute named `id` or `guid` or something like that, you can probably send that over to Firebase as the key
+- If your web service has an attribute named `id` or `guid` or something like that, you can probably send that over to Firebase as the *key* for each result
 - This will work because the web service will return the same `id` for a particular cat GIF, no matter which user favorites that cat.
-- Thus the key will repeat
+- Thus the key will be the same (repeat) for a particular GIF, no matter which user does the searching and favoriting

 <hr>